Skip to contents

 • The age of the island or archipelago.
 Here we use an island age of one million years (island_age = 1).

 • Whether the colonisation times extracted from the phylogenetic data should be considered precise (precise_col_time = TRUE).
-We will not discuss the details of this here, but briefly by setting this to TRUE the data will tell the DAISIE model that the colonisation times are known without error.
+We will not discuss the details of this here, but briefly by setting this to TRUE this will tell the DAISIE model that the colonisation times are known.
 Setting precise_col_time = FALSE will change tell the DAISIE model that the colonisation time is uncertain and should interpret this as the upper limit to the time of colonisation and integrate over the uncertainty between this point and either the present time or to the first branching point (either speciation or divergence into subspecies).

 data_list <- create_daisie_data(